Roof Replacement Eustis FL

 - The problem is isolated to one vent, pipe boot, flashing area, or small shingle section

-- The surrounding shingles are still flexible and can be worked without breaking apart
+- The surrounding shingles are still flexible enough to work without breaking apart

 - The roof deck is dry, solid, and not showing active moisture damage